Configuring Client Certificates and LDAP Two-Factor Authentication

 After installing the root certificate on Citrix Gateway, add the certificate to the certificate store of the virtual server.

-Important: When you add the root certificate to the virtual server for smart card authentication, you must select the certificate from the Select CA Certificate drop-down box, as shown in the following figure.
+Important: When you add the root certificate to the virtual server for smart card authentication, you must select the certificate from the Select CA Certificate drop-down menu, as shown in the following figure.

-In the configuration utility, on the Configuration tab, in the navigation pane, expand NetScaler Gateway and then click Virtual Servers.
+In the configuration utility, on the Configuration tab, in the navigation pane, expand Citrix Gateway and then click Virtual Servers.

 In the details pane, select a virtual server and then click Open.

-On the Certificates tab, under Available, select the certificate, next to Add, in the drop down box, click as CA and then click OK.
+On the Certificates tab, under Available, select the certificate, next to Add, in the drop-down menu, click as CA and then click OK.

 Repeat Step 2.